What are pollinators?

 Pollinator gardens and habitats: how to help pollinators

 As landscapes are developed, diversifying urban landscapes is a great goal toward improving our pollinator populations.
 There are so many strategies that can be applied to solving this problem.
 It’s important for us each to take a moment and learn what we can do to help out!
-Landowners can take simple steps in helping by planting pollinator friendly plants.
-Below are several links for more information on native pollinator friendly plants and where you can purchase them locally.
+Landowners can take simple steps to help by planting pollinator friendly plants.
+Below are several links for more information on native pollinator friendly plants and where you can purchase them locally

 How to help pollinators: